 When looking to learn about product management on Coursera, students can choose between 260 courses, 52 specializations, 3 certificates, 2 degrees, and 1 MasterTrack certificates.
 Courses are a mix of recorded video lectures, assignments, and community discussion forums, which teach a new skill, like digital or software product management, in 4-6 weeks.
 Students finish these with a digital, shareable certificate.

-Specializations are more rigorous and more focused on career-specific skills.
+Specializations are more rigorous and focused on career-specific skills.
 Students participate in a variety of courses on the subject over 4-6 months and tackle a hands-on project.
 Similar to the courses track, they receive a Specialization certificate.
 The certificate and degree tracks are all accredited or sponsored by companies, like IBM, Rutgers, and Google Cloud.
 These require even more commitment.

 edX is a nonprofit massive open online course (MOOC) with almost 300 courses on product management.
 They have partnerships with major universities around the world, including UC Berkeley, UPenn, UChicago, the Sorbonne, and Oxford.
 Students can choose to take courses or spend more time in a program to gain an accredited certificate or even a Master’s degree.
 As the courses grow in commitment, the price increases, as well.
+Learn more about edX in our review.

 5. General Assembly